Department of Physician Assistant Studies

 UND’s PA Program is the only PA Program in North Dakota and has held continuous accreditation since 1974.

 We are dedicated to preparing selected students to become competent physician assistants working collaboratively with physicians, emphasizing primary care in rural communities within North Dakota as well as regionally, nationally and globally.
-We have proven successful to our mission with nearly 2,000 graduates since our program started in 1970.

 The UND Department of Physician Assistant Studies offers a unique hybrid of synchronous and asynchronous online coursework combined with alternating classroom and clinical experiences to award a Master of Physician Assistant Studies (MPAS) degree.
 This innovative curricular design provides exceptional comprehensive physician assistant education and helps solidify skills and concepts.